typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

     -   The developer experience of authoring assertions with dtslint is poor, with no editor-powered feedback or indication of whether you've actually written the test correctly at all.
 For example, if a user types `ExpectType` instead of `$ExpectType`, the assertion will simply be silently ignored.

-- [`tsd`][tsd] -- a full solution for testing types by writing `.test-d.ts` files with a small family of assertions and using the `tsd` command to validate all `.test-d.ts` files.
+- [`tsd`][tsd]—a full solution for testing types by writing `.test-d.ts` files with a small family of assertions and using the `tsd` command to validate all `.test-d.ts` files.
 Authoring has robust editor integration, since the type assertions are normal TS imports, and the type assertions are specific enough to catch all the kinds of breakage identified above.
 It is implemented using the TS compiler version directly, which makes its assertions fairly robust.
 Risks and downsides:

     -   The tool uses a patched version of the TypeScript compiler, which increases the risk of errors and the risk that at some points it will simply be unable to support a new version of TypeScript.